 Other factors not present are your incomes and living situations, which make a great deal of difference.
 A judge will want to place a child in a safe, healthy, and loving environment.
 If you or your child’s other parent cannot offer that type of living situation, it could influence who is given a majority of physical custody.
 Depending on your child’s age and sex, they may also require privacy.
 If you or the other parent’s home does not offer enough privacy, this could result in being granted only some parenting time.

-If you have any questions regarding will and will not matter to a judge during a custody dispute, contact a child custody attorney at GDS Law Group, LLP right away.
+If you have any questions regarding will and will not matter to a judge during a custody dispute, contact an Anderson child custody attorney at GDS Law Group, LLP right away.
+765-313-7092.